jestjs/jest/CONTRIBUTING.md

 The best way to get your bug fixed is to provide a reduced test case.
 Please provide a public repository with a runnable example.

+### Docs translation

+We get translations from crowdin, see https://crowdin.com/project/jest.
+Any and all help is very much appreciated!

 ### Security Bugs

 Facebook has a [bounty program](https://www.facebook.com/whitehat/) for the safe disclosure of security bugs.
 With that in mind, please do not file public issues; go through the process outlined on that page.